Skip to main content

 A former alias of Partial.
 Support was removed in version 0.203.

-$Shape<T>
+$Shape<T> 0.206

-NOTE: Deprecated!
-This utility is unsafe - please use Partial documented above to make all of an object's fields optional.
+NOTE: This utility is unsafe - please use Partial documented above to make all of an object's fields optional.

 A variable of type $Shape<T>, where T is some object type, can be assigned objects o that contain a subset of the properties included in T. For each property p: S of T, the type of a potential binding of p in o must be compatible with S.